 Adding Bear Bucks

-Faculty and staff may add Bear Bucks to their account via HRMS.
+Faculty and Staff may add Bear Bucks to their account via HRMS.
 Employees may add (through the charge feature and points) a maximum of $400.00 per pay period through HRMS.
-Additional funds can be added and paid with a credit or debit card through the Guest Deposit feature.
+Additional funds can be added and paid with a credit or debit card through the GET feature.